All posts in Digital Learning

 Protecting Student Data in the Age of EdTech: Best Practices for School Districts

 Ensuring the privacy and security of student data in our schools is paramount.
-While public school districts can sometimes appear as slow-moving entities, the pace often accelerates regarding educational technology.
-There is a temptation to move fast—purchasing software and diving into professional development—without fully addressing strict data privacy measures.
+While public school districts can sometimes seem slow-moving, the pace of educational technology often accelerates faster than small teams can support.
+There is a temptation to move fast, purchasing software and diving into random professional development, without fully addressing strict data privacy measures.
 However, rushing deployment without proper privacy considerations can lead to significant agita for everyone involved.

 1:1 Programs Are No Longer Innovative; Were They Ever?